jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

     // by reference from Store state.
     data.name = evt.target.value;

-    // Even if this fails, the store's user name may have been updated already!
+    // Even if this fails, the store's user name may have been updated already.
+    // Oops, now our application may be in a bad state!
     UserActions.updateUser(data);
   }
 }